westlepor/Scarping-Video-Analytics-AI/README.md

 ## Get CCTV camera urls from map site
 Used several python libraries for scraping such as beautifulsoup4.
-The m3u8 data from each live camera is sent for car detection in the road.
+The m3u8 data which extracted ffmpeg from each live camera is sent for car detection in the road.
 <img src="./assets/map.png?raw=true">

 ## Detect Cars and Send numbers of cars as json into backend in real-time